ga4gh-beacon/beacon-v2/docs/variant-queries.md

 	Before Beacon v0.4 a 1-based coordinate system was being used.

-## Beacon _Range Queries_ and _GeneId Queries_
+## _GeneId Queries_

-Beacon _Range Queries_ are supposed to return matches of any variant with at least partial overlap of the sequence range specified by `reference_name`, `start` and `end` parameters.

 _GeneId Queries_ are in essence a variation of _Range Queries_ in which the coordinates are replaced by the [HGNC](https://www.genenames.org) gene symbol.
 It is left to the implementation if the matching is done on variants annotated for the gene symbol or if a positional translation is being applied.

+Especially in a managed Beacon network one could envision a central service translating incoming _GeneId Queries_ to genomic coordinates and forwwarding those as _Range Queries_ to the participating nodes.

+## Beacon _Range Queries_

+Beacon _Range Queries_ are supposed to return matches of any variant with at least partial overlap of the sequence range specified by `reference_name`, `start` and `end` parameters.

 !!!
 Warning "Use of `start` and `end`"